 What else is in Energy Drinks?

 Energy drinks contain other psychoactive ingredients, like ginseng, taurine, and guarana, and have high sugar levels.
 Those substances can trigger emotional changes.
 For instance, high sugar intake can negatively impact emotions by contributing to mood swings, irritability, anxiety, and depression.
 This happens because rapid sugar consumption causes blood sugar levels to spike and then crash, leading to energy fluctuations and a subsequent drop in mood.
-Additionally, sugar triggers a dopamine release, which can be addictive and may reduce dopamine production over time, increasing cravings and decreasing overall life satisfaction.
+High sugar intake is associated with fluctuations in blood glucose, which can influence energy levels, mood stability, and irritability.
+There is also evidence that highly palatable, sugar-rich foods can engage dopaminergic reward pathways, potentially reinforcing consumption patterns over time.

 Furthermore, we know that high sugar consumption reduces the diversity of the microbiota in the gut.
 In turn, that can trigger changes in emotions.